-In Alliance, right on the center of the Path of Totality, at 10:27:07 am we’ll have first contact, where the moon begins to cross in front of the sun.
+In Alliance, at 10:27:07 am we’ll have first contact, where the moon begins to cross in front of the sun.
 It will gradually move across the sun, and at 11:49:09 am we’ll see a beautiful diamond ring.
 The sun will be completely covered for two minutes thirty seconds.
 Then another diamond ring as the sun begins to reappear.
 The moon will continue to cross over the sun until 1:16:40 pm.

 Special safety precautions must be taken to view the eclipse and prevent damage to the eye.